gdraheim/timetrack-odoo/zeit2odoo.setup.md

 ## ZEIT2ODOO

-This is the main program of timetrack-odoo
+This is a synchronisatoin program of timetrack-odoo

 It can load JSONList from zeit2json.
+See [zeit2json.setup.md].

-It can print the data using tabtotext.
+It can load records from Odoo.
+See [odoo2data.setup.md].

 It can push the data to Odoo with odoo_rest.py